mbacarella/loginwatcher/README.md

 Configuring settings
 ----

 There are two sections to customize.
-Find the `Settings' module near the top of `Worker.fs'.
+Find the `Settings` module near the top of `Worker.fs`.
 One group of settings are for the SMTP service.
 The service will send you periodic updates on what it's doing.

-Also, add a few known good IPs to `ipWhitelist'.
+Also, add a few known good IPs to `ipWhitelist`.
 Those will never be banned no matter how many failed login attempts.
 This is mostly a sanity check so that the admin doesn't accidentally get locked out somehow.